 In the next phase of our eco-efficiency engagement, we’re asking companies to take even more steps toward change.
-We’re encouraging companies to improve their eco-efficiency practices in measurable ways, specific to their business; more transparency and disclosures around reporting will play a key role in measuring progress toward eco-efficiency.
-We also plan to work with companies to refine the questions in the five areas of our framework—with the ultimate goal of compiling results that can be used by investors as a benchmark of best eco-efficiency practices across sectors.
+We’re encouraging them to improve their eco-efficiency practices in measurable ways, specific to their business; more transparency and disclosures around reporting will play a key role in measuring progress toward eco-efficiency.
+We also plan to work with companies to refine the questions in the five areas of our framework, with the ultimate goal of compiling results that can be used by investors as a benchmark of best eco-efficiency practices across sectors.

 Small steps, real impact

 Eco-efficiency, at its core, aims to blend ecologically sound business practices with operational efficiencies and integrated design.
 If done right, eco-efficiency can have a significant business impact: by improving energy productivity while reducing emissions and waste, companies can enhance their resilience to climate change, meet more stringent emissions regulations, and at the same time, potentially help improve returns for investors.

 Based on the progress we’ve seen so far, we’re optimistic about the future.
 Some companies have taken small steps with real impact on their business, while others have launched larger processes and strategic changes that are putting them squarely on a path toward more sustainable growth.
 To learn more about what they’ve accomplished, see our report titled “Improving efficiency, unlocking returns.”